 The silver lining of the hospital too-high death rate is that these are preventable errors.
 Here are my top tips:

 - When possible, choose a hospital rated highly for patient safety.
-Here’s a list of the 2010 Top 65 Hospitals out of 1200 hospitals rated for safety by the Leapfrog Group.*
+Here’s a list of the Safest Hospitals in the United States, created by the Leapfrog Group.*

 - Ask questions.
 If a question occurs to you, ask.
 If something doesn’t make sense to you, ask for an explanation.
 As reported on e-patients.net, we ask the waiter about side dishes, but don’t ask the doctor about side effects!
 Questions are the answer.